-Queer Dance Workshops are a chance for queer folks of all identities and experiences to try out different styles of dance.
+Queer Dance Workshops are a chance for queer folks of all identities and experiences to connect through dance.
 Featuring a rotating roster of teachers and dance styles, these workshops are a time to simply dance around joyfully with other queer people.
-Teachers and styles for upcoming workshops will be announced soon.

 Irish Dance with Jo Troll

-This class focuses on two styles of older Irish dance – the Dan Furey steps that were first preserved by Céline Tubridy and are now popular among adult Irish dancers in Boston and old-style sean-nos dancing.
-Both styles are relaxed and accessible and leave room for individual flare and modification.
+Celebrate spring with some queer dancing and gathering!
+This Irish dance class focuses on an older style of Irish dance which is relaxed, accessible, and leaves room for individual flare and modification.
 As is the tradition, we will use these steps to dance as a community and connect with each other.

 Queer Dance Workshop Teachers